isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-data-source-connector.md

 You can register the configuration using REST API.
 For more details, view the *REST API to register a data source connector* section in the API Reference for Adobe Experience Manager Guides.

 Once you have configured the data source, the connector is listed under the Data Sources panel in the Web Editor.
 You can then connect to the data source and insert a content snippet into your topics.
-For more details, view [Insert a content snippet from your data](../user-guide/web-editor-content-snippet.md).
+For more details, view [Insert a content snippet from your data source](../user-guide/web-editor-content-snippet.md).